 Kerry Haslam, 26, and her partner Matt, 34, took their daughter Olive, 5, to Hammamet, Tunisia

 Update: Kerry and her family visited Tunisia in April 2011.
-While the unrest had calmed down since the Jasmine Revolution in January, there were some more protests in May and a curfew was introduced for a few days and then lifted on 18 May.
+While the unrest had calmed down since the Jasmine Revolution in January, there has been continuing political transition and tension and recent Presidential elections, which are continuing.

 The next day we took a longer 1 hour 30 min trip to the historic Roman amphitheatre, El Jem.
 This magnificent coliseum is well worth the visit.
 We were in awe of the picturesque ruins, plus it was safe enough for Olive to run around and explore – just watch out for the steep stairways leading to the basement of the amphitheatre!

 We then travelled up to Medina Sousse, which is surrounded by huge fishing boats, all moored around the marina.
 The small seaside town is a great place to try some authentic Tunisian food.
 Olive loved the Meze, especially the couscous, while mummy and daddy quite enjoyed sampling the famous Magon red wine and seafood…

 By the end of our daily excursions, we headed back to our sprawling family room, which boasted a breath taking sea view, separate children’s room (with a Playstation installed) and funky interior.

 “A holiday highlight was visiting Monastir – the place where the movie Monty Python was filmed.
 Surrounded by Tunisia’s signature white washed domes, we took a leisurely stroll around the area and even climbed to the top of the Monastir castle for beautiful views across the city.
 The Tunisian residents treated Olive like royalty and she was given a new Tunsian flag (it’s recently changed and they were very proud to show us) and a Hasma ‘Hand of Fatima’ pendant.